The Perfect Self-Introduction Video For Your ESL Business

 What Success Looks Like

-So far you’ve highlighted to the client where they are at now.
-You’ve explained the “bridge” (your program) which they can cross if the client wants to escape from the status quo.
+So far you’ve highlighted to the client the uncomfortable point where they are at now.
+And you’ve also explained the “bridge” (your program) which they can cross if the client wants to escape from that predicament.

 Highlight Your Call to Action